myasul/matt.y/content/posts/005-power-of-asking/index.md

 During my one-on-one with my team leader, I asked him if he could give me more back-end-focused features.
 I didn't expect it, but he was delighted I brought up that subject.
 He told me it was also in their plans to hone me as a full-stack engineer, and he was happy that I wanted the same thing.
 Starting that quarter, he gave more and more back-end-focused features.
 He also included me in design and planning meetings.
 After N bugs and features, I can confidently say that I can work both on the front-end and back-end side of things!

-There will come a time that you'll want to level up, to learn more, but your superiors would only know that you'd like that if you proactively tell them!
+There will come a time that you'll want to level up, and to learn more, but your superiors would only know that you'd like that if you proactively tell them!
 If that time comes, save your time, ask them if you can take a jab on that new feature, or try a different way to do the work you've always been doing the same way over and over again.
 It may surprise you that they also want the same thing for you!

 ## 🪴 New Experiences